 How to Keep Dissolved Oxygen Levels Up in Your Favourite Water Body?

 Water aeration is most effective when the oxygen-rich air is supplied directly to the bottom of your lake or retention pond.
-By doing so, air is applied directly to the oxygen-loving bacteria that love to eat the muck off the bottom of the lake or pond.
+By doing so, the air is applied directly to the oxygen-loving bacteria that love to eat the muck off the bottom of the lake or pond.
 In stagnant waterbodies, a thermocline develops towards the bottom (see infographic above).
 Water below the thermocline is colder and anoxic in comparison to the water above the thermocline.
 By applying oxygen to the bottom of the pond, you remove the thermocline and activate the bacteria you want working for you.
-Simultaneously, you also remove the anaerobic loving organisms from the lake that produce nasty things like blue-green algae.
+Simultaneously, you remove the anaerobic-loving organisms from the lake that produce nasty things like blue-green algae.

 Comparing Subsurface Water Aeration: Coarse Bubble vs. Fine Bubble Aeration